 Think about it.
 If a child thinks everyone thinks of him as a failure, in many cases, a child won’t push himself.
 He begins to believe what people have said and their expectations of him.

 What happens when people speak powerful positivity into children?

 For the past week, I have been consistent and intentional about telling my students they are the best class in all of kindergarten.

 Let me set the stage.
-School just began in late August.
-It’s only late October, we we can safely say we have been in school for two months.
+School had just began in late August.
+It’s only late October, we can safely say we have been in school for two months.
 This is kindergarten, remember?

 My students have risen to the occasion and I am not the only one who is noticing.
 Other teachers have given praise and compliments directly to my class.
 The sense of pride that washes over them as they humbly receive each compliment is inspiring.
 Many of my students have stepped into roles I’ve not before seen:

 I decided to use this same powerful statement to correct behavior.
 No references to the behavior.
 I simply walk up and say, “We are the best class in all of kindergarten.”
 The behavior is immediately corrected.
 Yes, in kindergarten.